 Are you an early riser?
-Say "hello" to the day - and our aquatics staff - by jumping into chilly water Wednesday for the Polar Bear Dip.
-If you need a pick-me-up that coffee can't supply, or are up for a crazy ballenge, report to the waterfront at 6:30 am Wednesday where you will plunge, splash, or dip into Inthe Pond.
-For those brave enough to attend, the honor of being able to purchase the Polar Bear Dip Inthe Dip Inthe Polar Bear Dip Inthe Polar Bear Dip Inthe D
+Say "hello" to the day - and our aquatics staff - by jumping into chilly water every day for the Polar Bear Dip.
+If you need a pick-me-up that coffee can't supply, or are up for a crazy challenge, report to the waterfront at 6:30 am every day where you will plunge, splash, or dip into Panther Pond.
+For those brave enough to attend, the honor of being able to purchase the Polar Bear Dip patch will be theirs.